 5. Amazon sells more than 1.1 million home improvement products.

-Studies made by Jumpshot in 2018 shows that Amazon has taken over the home improvement product with an 80 percent market share in the industry.
+Studies made by Jumpshot shows that Amazon has taken over the home improvement product with an 80 percent market share in the industry.

 This figure shows that more people are increasingly searching for home improvement products online.